 6. Ensuring Quality Control

-Your duty will involve ensuring the completion of work and that it is of great quality before team distribution or delivery to clients.
-Your duty will also involve providing medical editing review of draft and final documents produced by other writers before internal/external distribution.
+Your duty will involve ensuring the completion of work is of excellent quality before team distribution or delivery to clients.
+Your duty will also include providing medical editing reviews of drafts and final documents other writers produce before internal/external distribution.
 This involves both copyediting and content review.

 7. Serving as a Representative